iamc/ML-CM-2019/programme.md

 ## Roger Melko

-Lattice models for statistical physics, Monte Carlo methods, supervised and unsupervised learning, neural networks, Boltzmann machines, and deep learning.
+1. Lattice models for statistical physics, Monte Carlo method

-1. Statistical methods for Many-Body physics, Monte Carlo
-2. Restricted Boltzmann Machines 1
+2. Supervised and unsupervised learning, generative modeling
-3. Restricted Boltzmann Machines 2
+3. Restricted Boltzmann machines
-4. Quantum state reconstruction 1
+4. Quantum state reconstruction

-5. Quantum state reconstruction 2
+In these lectures we will focus on tying together the formalism of Markov chain Monte Carlo with stochastic neural networks used for generative modeling.
+The goal will be a pedagogical development of a strategy to reconstruct the state of a quantum system given projective measurements on individual qubits.
+Applications to current cold atom and trapped ion experiments will be discussed.

 ## Zohar Ringel